 This document has been prepared by Voya Investment Management for informational purposes.
 Nothing contained herein should be construed as (i) an offer to sell or solicitation of an offer to buy any security or (ii) a recommendation as to the advisability of investing in, purchasing or selling any security.
 The material presented is compiled from sources thought to be reliable, but accuracy and completeness cannot be guaranteed.
 Any opinions expressed herein reflect our judgment and are subject to change.
 Certain of the statements contained herein are statements of future expectations and other forward-looking statements that are based on management's current views and assumptions and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.
-Actual results, performance or events may differ materially from those in such statements due to, without limitation, (1) general economic conditions, (2) performance of financial markets, (3) interest rate levels, (4) increasing defaults, (5) changes in laws and regulations, and (6) changes in the policies of governments and/or regulatory authorities.
+Actual results, performance or events may differ materially from those in such statements (2) performance of financial markets, (3) interest rate levels, (4) increasing defaults, (5) changes in laws and regulations, and (6) changes in the policies of governments and/or regulatory authorities.

 This document is private and confidential and only for use by "permitted clients" in Canada.
 This document is for information purposes only and is not intended as an offer or solicitation to invest.
 This document does not constitute investment advice and should not be relied upon as such.
 In addition, please be advised that Voya Investment Management is a non-Canadian company.
 We are not registered as a dealer or adviser under Canadian securities legislation.
 Voya Alternative Asset Management LLC operates in the Provinces of Ontario and Quebec based on the international adviser registration exemption provided in National Instrument 31-103.
 Voya Investments Distributor, LLC operates in the Provinces of Alberta, British Columbia, Quebec, Manitoba, Ontario and Saskatchewan based on the international dealer registration exemption provided in National Instrument 31-103.
 Voya Investment Management Co.
-LLC operates in the Provinces of Nova Scotia, Ontario and Manitoba based on the international adviser registration exemption provided in National Instrument 31-103.
+LLC operates in the Provinces of Nova Scotia, Ontario and Manitoba based on the international adviser registration adviser services of Nova Scotia, Ontario and Manitoba based on the international adviser registration seemption provided in National Instrument 31-103.
+Noya Investment 31-103.
 As such, investors will have more limited rights and recourse than if the investment manager or broker-dealer were registered under applicable Canadian securities laws.